Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/FatfsSDcard/Class FatFsSD.rst

 ``minute``: The value of a minute.

-``second``: field “second” contains no valid information in the current version.
+``second``: field "second" contains no valid information in the current version.

 **Returns**
 ~~~~~~~~~~~

-The function returns “0” if success, otherwise returns a negative value for failure.
+The function returns "0" if success, otherwise returns a negative value for failure.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 Example: `last_modified_time <https://github.com/Ameba-AIoT/ameba-arduino-d/blob/dev/Arduino_package/hardware/libraries/FatfsSDIO/examples/last_modified_time/last_modified_time.ino>`_

-.. note :: “FatFs_SD.h” must be included to use the class function.
+.. note :: "FatFs_SD.h" must be included to use the class function.

 **FatFsSD::setLastModTime**
 ---------------------------